-Are you in the Netherlands and have an upcoming date with a Dutchie?
-Looking for dating advice on the do’s and don’ts?
+If you’ve landed here chances are you’re already convinced by the many reasons to date a Dutch guy.
+Now you have an upcoming date with a Dutchie and need dating advice on the do’s and don’ts?
 Being in a different country and culture other than your own can make the dating game a bit confusing at times.
 What is appropriate to say, wear, or do might be some of the few factors running through your head.
 It’s important to be conscious of cultural differences and mannerisms but the best dating advice alongside this is to be yourself.
 Authenticity is always key especially in the Netherlands, so if you’ve got that in tow and keep in mind the following advice when dating a Dutchie, you can sit back and relax for your upcoming date.

 Punctuality is a big part of Dutch culture and a basic form of etiquette.
 When dating a Dutchie, especially on the first date, show up on time.
 Perhaps you like to build up the suspense, saunter into the room seductively and arrive in style.
 Take my advice and avoid being ‘fashionably late’ because most Dutch people will consider it quite rude.
 It leaves a bad impression and they may even leave after the first 15-30 minutes, especially if you don’t give a heads up.
 Universally, showing up late is not well liked and can be seen as a form of disrespect.
 The Dutch don’t see this as any different and in fact being tardy is considered bad manners.

 Showing up Unannounced